shaisachs/shaisachs.github.io/_posts/2017-09-24-probabilistic-social-graph.md

 photographerurl: https://unsplash.com/@anniespratt
 ---

+*Update (26 Sept 2017):* Turns out this idea is pretty well-studied!
+Just a little poking around reveals such papers as [Chen et. al. (aka, LinkProbe)](http://www.eng.auburn.edu/~weishinn/papers/LinkProbe.pdf) from 2013 - among many others.
+Fascinating stuff!
+I will have to dig in to see how easily those concepts can be brought to bear on the problems of political organizing.

 A couple of years ago, Facebook shut down a critical piece of the Graph API, which made it easy to map out a deterministic social graph.
 Now, it's time to think about replacing that API with something even better.

 ## The good old days of the deterministic graph